Improwised/repairrabbit.github.io/content/blog/how-does-online-appointment-scheduling-leads-to-advancement-of-a-repair-business?.md

 ### Streamline Your Workflow.

 As you have a list of repairs to be done, you can set your work schedule accordingly.
-You can distribute the work among the employees, which allows you to complete the repairs on time without any kind of delay.
-You can check which are the next appointments to work on, according to the need.
+You can distribute the work amongst the employees, which allows you to complete the repairs on time without any kind of delay.
+You can check which is the next appointment to work on, according to the need.
 You can get daily updates of the appointments attended and repairs done.

 ### Free Up Your Staff.

 Instead of phone calls where your staff member and customer spend time setting an appointment and discussing how long the appointment will take and what it will involve, your customers can check the complete information online and your staff can work on the other tasks.
-Thus it will lead to more self-service which results into less inquiries.
+Thus, it will lead to more self-service which results into fewer inquiries.

 ### You Can Easily Manage Your Calendar

 Digitalized scheduling system allows you to check your scheduled appointments easily.
-It can also show you when your most requested appointment slots are, so you can work on it by alloting work to extra staff.
-As each and every employee knows which task is to be completed you can avoid delay in the work and provide services on time.
+It can also show you when your most requested appointment slots are, so you can work on it by allocating work to extra staff.
+As each and every employee knows which task is to be completed, you can avoid delay in the work and provide services on time.

 ### It's Customer Friendly.